uwePhillPhelps/IAP-2024/Tutorials/Getting Started.md

 All IAP learning materials are provided upfront - organised so that you can work at your own pace - but we will examine topics in classes on a week by week schedule.
 Each tutorial introduces a new programming concept which will be explored and exercised in the C++ programming language.

-Whilst you are free to move ahead at your own pace if you wish, it is very important that all exercises are completed in the intended order as the material is incremental; that is, each practical builds upon the last. **It is very important to attend support sessions.
-Poor attendance often results in poor grades.
-The secret here to passing this module (and achieving a state of music tech bliss) is to follow the schedule week-by-week!**
+Whilst you are free to move ahead at your own pace if you wish, **It is very important to attend support sessions.
+The secret here to passing this module (and achieving a state of music tech bliss) is to ask questions and engage with the weekly support sessions!**

 ## The IAP repository